 The cross-track factor CTF is the most important value to benchmark the leading line function.
 It is calculated with the sensitivity equation for ΘD (see chapter 8.10)

-The CTF is defined to be a ratio of the lateral distance at which a mariner can detect with certainty that a vessel is not on the channel centerline, divided by half the channel width, and expressed as a percentage.
+The CTF is defined to be a ratio of the lateral distance at which a mariner can detect with certainty that a vessel is not on the leading line, divided by half the useful segment width, and expressed as a percentage.

 A CTFof 25% indicates that a mariner may be as far as 25% of the way towards the edge of the channel, when he can detect, with certainty, that he is off centreline.
 When using CTF as an expression of lateral sensitivity, a higher CTF implies a lower sensitivity and vice versa.